County ins & outs - signings, departures and rumours

 Possible departures: Captain Paul Collingwood had strongly hinted that he will retire at the end of his current contract, which expires in September 2014 - but has since indicated that he might play on.

-Other news: Jon Lewis has become first-team coach, with director of cricket Geoff Cook taking on a youth remit.
-Graham Onions has signed a new contract.
+Other news: Jon Lewis has become first-team coach, with director of cricket Geoff Cook taking on a youth remit, while Mark Stoneman has become limited-overs captain.
+Graham Onions and Chris Rushworth have signed new contracts.
 The club have dropped their "Dynamos" limited-overs nickname.
 They will be known simply as Durham in 50-over cricket, while they will assume the name of "Durham Jets" in Twenty20 competition.

-Other news: Hugh Morris has become chief executive and managing director, with Toby Radford replacing Matthew Mott as head coach, while Matthew Maynard is poised to return as a batting coach.
+Other news: Hugh Morris has become chief executive and managing director, with Toby Radford replacing Matthew Mott as head coach.
 Mark Wallace will captain the Championship and 50-over sides, while Allenby will lead the Twenty20 team.
+Glamorgan have been docked two points for 2015's One-Day Cup for a poor pitch against Durham in August.

-Outs: Richard Coughtrie (REL), Paul Muchall (REL), Ed Young (REL), Richard Dawson (Yorkshire, as second XI coach)
+Outs: Richard Coughtrie (REL), Paul Muchall (REL), Ed Young (REL), Richard Dawson (Yorkshire, as second XI coach), Ian Saxelby (RET)

-Overseas player: Kyle Abbott (South Africa); Glenn Maxwell (Australia, for Twenty20)
+Overseas player: Kyle Abbott (South Africa); Glenn Maxwell (Australia, primarily for Twenty20); Nathan Rimmington (Australia, as T20 cover while Abbott is with SA)

-Ins: Matt Coles (Kent), Will Smith (Durham), Joe Gatting (Sussex), Lewis McManus (YTH), Tom Barber (YTH)
+Ins: Matt Coles (Kent), Will Smith (Durham), Joe Gatting (Sussex), Lewis McManus (YTH), Tom Barber (YTH), Tom Alsop (YTH), Owais Shah (Essex, match-by-match contract for T20 from May to mid-July)

-Outs: Dimitri Mascarenhas (RET), David Griffiths (Kent), Hamza Riazuddin (RET), Adam Rouse (REL), Jack Sheppard (REL), Michael Roberts (REL), Jake George (REL)
+Outs: Dimitri Mascarenhas (RET), Neil McKenzie (REL), David Griffiths (Kent), Hamza Riazuddin (RET), Adam Rouse (REL, subsequently joined Gloucestershire), Jack Sheppard (REL), Michael Roberts (REL), Jake George (REL)

 Overseas player: Doug Bollinger (Australia)